True Crime Books by Jason Lucky Morrow

 Eleven months later, he was put on trial for the murder of Sherry Welch after bite marks found on her breasts were matched to dental impressions taken from Pinkerton.
 Another trial, another change of venue (El Paso), more savoring of the media attention, and another guilty verdict got him a second death sentence.

-Pinkerton’s skills as a burglar, and the creepiness with which he applied that skill, are explained in this 1999 Amarillo Globe article by Amy Porter.
-She also carefully illustrates his narcissistic and dangerous personality while in prison.
+Pinkerton’s skills as a burglar, and the creepiness with which he applied that skill, were detailed in a 1999 Amarillo Globe-News article by reporter Amy Porter.
+[That article/link is no longer available after the Amarillo Globe moved its content behind a paywall.
+11-23-2025]

 Pinkerton, who converted to Islam before his execution, gave a final statement just minutes before he was declared dead at 12:25 a.m.